Preseason Top 25

 Defensively, the Aggies are seeking to shore up a unit which ranked 12th in the SEC in pass defense.

-Page 3 of 5 - 9.
-Michigan (8-5) — Converted wide receiver Devin Gardner gave the offense a boost after moving to quarterback for the final five games.
+9. Michigan (8-5) — Converted wide receiver Devin Gardner gave the offense a boost after moving to quarterback for the final five games.
 With a full offseason to hone his skills, Gardner could help the Wolverines challenge Ohio State for the Big 10 title.